farhiongit/c_thread_pool/README.md

 void (*threadpool_monitor_handler) (struct threadpool_monitor)
 ```

-This handler will be called asynchronously (without interfering with the execution of workers) when the state of the thread pool changes, and will be executed thread-safely and not after `threadpool_wait_and_destroy` has been called (actually, a sequential dedicated thread pool is used).
+This handler will be called to retrieve and display information about the activity of the tread pool.
-The monitoring data are passed to the handler function in the structure `threadpool_monitor` which contains:
+The monitoring data are passed to the handler function in a structure `threadpool_monitor` which contains:

 - `struct threadpool *threadpool`: the thread pool for which the monitoring handler is called ;
 - `float time`: the elapsed seconds since the creation of the thread pool ;